thataustin/website/_posts/2011-10-22-javascript_function_forms.md

 add = function (a, b) { return a + b; }
 {% endhighlight %}

-and while it's typically true enough for the CJP (common-man javascript programmer), I realized a while later they aren't.
+and while the difference between the two may be irrelevant to the CJP (Common-man Javascript Programmer), I know that the type of person that reads 1337 posts like these is _no_ CJP.

-First, it is important to note that "function" is a native type in javascript.
+Before diving into code, it is important to note that 'function' is a native type in javascript.
 Just as 'number' and 'string' are types, so is 'function'.
 Having said this, a function can have properties.
 For example, a function object can have a name property and a length property.

-Let's have look at an example:
+Okay, let's look at some of code:

 {% highlight js+smarty linenos %}
 function say_hello() { alert('hello'); }